Table of Contents

 - Caching mechanism: The caching mechanism powered by caching servers is a crucial component of a CDN, as it determines which cached content is stored on edge servers and for how long.
 Proper caching policies can significantly improve content delivery speed and reduce the load on the origin server.

 - Load balancing: Load balancing distributes incoming user requests across multiple edge servers to prevent any single server from becoming overloaded.
 This helps maintain the overall website performance and stability of the CDN servers.
+Want to know more in detail about load testing?
+Here is a definition of load balancing.

 5 Key Benefits of Using a Content Delivery Network